Isak-Bamiani/Kurs_2019_programmering1_Python/README.md

         1. When user get the massage "Correct" then press the skip button

-        2. User wont get points for duplicate answer
+        2. User will not get points for duplicate answer

         3. Log window/label does not have scroll bar, for looking at more than 3 tries, user have to scroll down